MehranZdi/Image_Denoising/README.md

 In last decoded_layer variable, I set conv_blocks to False.
 This is exactly what I said before.

 ### Training the model
+First of all, for handling the dataset, I used DataGenerator class which is a suitable way to deal with huge datasets.
+Check [this](https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly) out.

 For training the model, I used Adam optimizer and MSE as loss functin. for choosing the best value for learning rate, I did Try and Error methode and finally used the learning rate with the value of 0.003.
 I trained my model in 20 epochs.

 I hope this projects can help you with anything you want.